Wagner Group: Relationship with the Russian state

 In March 2017, Radio Liberty characterized the PMC Wagner as a "semi-legal militant formation that exists under the wing and on the funds of the Ministry of Defence".
 In September 2017, the chief of Ukraine's Security Service (SBU) Vasyl Hrytsak said that, in their opinion, Wagner was in essence "a private army of Putin" and that the SBU were "working on identifying these people, members of Wagner PMC, to make this information public so that our partners in Europe knew them personally".
 The Wagner Group has also been compared with Academi, the American security firm formerly known as Blackwater.

 According to the SBU, Wagner employees were issued international passports in bulk by the GRU via Central Migration Office Unit 770–001 in the second half of 2018, allegations partially verified by Bellingcat.

-In an interview in December 2018, Russian President Putin said, in regard to Wagner PMC's operating in Ukraine, Syria and elsewhere, that "everyone should remain within the legal framework" and that if the Wagner group was violating the law, the Russian Prosecutor General's Office "should provide a legal assessment".
+In an interview in December 2018, Russian president Putin said, in regard to Wagner PMC's operating in Ukraine, Syria and elsewhere, that "everyone should remain within the legal framework" and that if the Wagner group was violating the law, the Russian Prosecutor General's Office "should provide a legal assessment".
 But, according to Putin, if they did not violate Russian law, they had the right to work and promote their business interests abroad.
-The president also denied allegations that Yevgeny Prigozhin had been directing Wagner's activities.
+Putin also denied allegations that Prigozhin had been directing Wagner's activities.

-In September 2022 Prigozhin officially admitted to founding and managing "Wagner Group" which started as a batallion participating from May 2014 on the Russian side in the war in Donbass.
+In September 2022, Prigozhin officially admitted to founding and managing "Wagner Group" which started as a battalion participating from May 2014 on the Russian side in the War in Donbas.

-According to a Russia investigative media "Russkiy Kriminal", the military command of "Wagner" is held directly by GRU, including its current head Igor Kostyukov and former head of Russian SSO Aleksey Dyumin, with Prigozhin being responsible for its business administration.
-"Wagner" is mostly populated by current and former GRU operatives, and used for operations where direct GRU participation is undesirable.
+According to a Russia investigative media Russkiy Kriminal, the military command of "Wagner" is held directly by the GRU, including its current head Igor Kostyukov and former head of Russian SSO Aleksey Dyumin, with Prigozhin being responsible for its business administration.
+"Wagner" is mostly populated by current and former Spetsnaz GRU operatives, and used for operations where direct GRU participation is undesirable.
+Russian journalists also link Prigozhin to Yuri Kovalchuk and Sergey Kiryenko, both influential figures close to Putin.
+"Wagner's" interests in the official structures of Russian Ministry of Defense are reportedly represented by general Sergey Surovikin.